 This course will engage the student in applications of floor and wall construction; application of required tools; and use of the builder transit, level rod, tape measure, and grade stakes.
 Cutting still plates; installing floor joists, girders, header bridging, sub-flooring, stud wall partitions, door and window headers, wall bracing and batter boards; and use of leveling instruments are emphasized.
 On course completion, students should be able to layout and construct a floor, including the sill; install joist bridging and openings and sub-flooring; and layout property stakes of site plans.
-Non-degree creditable.
+Nondegree creditable.
+CORE fasteners, and adhesives; and job site safety.
+Safe use of hand, power, and pneumatic tools; proper selection of lumber, plywood, byproducts, nails, bolts, screws, adhesives, fasteners, and other construction materials; and job safety are emphasized.
+On course completion, the student should be able to identify hand, power, stationary, and pneumatic tools and demonstrate their safe use; identify and properly select wood and nonwood building products, and properly use nails, fasteners, and adhesives.
+Nondegree creditable.
 CORE